jredrado/swift-pulse_ox_recorder/README.md

 ---

 PulseOxRecorder is an iOS application written in Swift.
-This repository only has the a minimum set of UI classes and configuraton settings (XCode files, Settings.bundle, etc) to launch the recording interface.
+This repository only has the a minimum set of UI classes and configuration settings (XCode files, Settings.bundle, etc) to launch the recording interface.
 The main functionality to connect, record and display data is provided by the following Swift Packages:

 - [swift-sensor_recording_utils](https://github.com/maurovm/swift-sensor_recording_utils): A module containing shared utility methods and classes used by other modules and applications to record raw data from sensors.
 - [swift-async_bluetooth](https://github.com/maurovm/swift-async_bluetooth): A Swift Package that replicates some of the functionality provided by Apple's CoreBluetooth module, but using Swift's latest async/await concurrency features.